-V. Bowen Academic Center's lounge also has tables and chairs for students to meet.
-There are also vending machines in the lounge in Bernard V. Bowen Academic Center.
-Students are responsible for their food and clean-up of the lounges and are to notify staff if there is a problem.
+V. Bowen Academic Center's lounge has tables and chairs for students to meet, as well as vending machines.
+Students are responsible for their food, and clean-up of the lounges, and are to notify staff if there is a problem.
 Drinks taken out of the lounges must have a cap or lid when going into classrooms.